Zeelandic Flanders: Geography

 Zeelandic Flanders is the north-eastern part of the large historical region of Flanders which today lies mostly in Belgium.
 It shares a land border with the Belgian provinces of East and West Flanders.
 It is a latitudinally oriented strip of land along the Western Scheldt, a North Sea estuary, and has no land access to the rest of the Netherlands.
+The westernmost point of the European Netherlands lies here in Sluis.
 The area of Zeelandic Flanders is 876 km2 of which 733 km2 is land and 143 km2 is water.

 The region is bordered by the Zwin nature reserve in the West and the Drowned Land of Saeftinghe in the East.

 Since local government boundary reforms in 2003, Zeelandic Flanders has consisted of only three municipalities: Sluis in the west, Terneuzen in the centre and Hulst in the east.

 Transport

-Zeelandic Flanders is connected to Zuid-Beveland to the north by the Western Scheldt Tunnel, the tunnel goes underneath the Western Scheldt (estuary).
+Zeelandic Flanders is connected to Zuid-Beveland to the north by the Western Scheldt Tunnel under the Western Scheldt (estuary).
 The tunnel arrives 18 km east of Flushing on the Zuid-Beveland peninsula.
+Until 2003 when the tunnel was opened, Zeelandic Flanders was cut off from the rest of Zeeland and the only land route was to go via the Antwerp region in Belgium.

-Before the tunnel there used to be 2 car ferries that connected Zeelandic Flanders to other parts of Zeeland, one ferry from Perkpolder to Kruiningen on Zuid-Beveland and the second one from Breskens to Flushing on Walcheren, this last ferry still exists nowadays but can only be used by pedestrians and cyclists.
+There used to be two car ferries connecting Zeelandic Flanders to other parts of Zeeland, one ferry from Perkpolder to Kruiningen on Zuid-Beveland and the second one from Breskens to Flushing on Walcheren.
+This last ferry service still exists, but can only be used by pedestrians and cyclists nowadays.

 The Ghent–Terneuzen Canal passes through Zeelandic Flanders.

 A freight railway line connects Terneuzen to Gent-Dampoort railway station.

 History

 Except for some formerly insular areas, the region now called Zeelandic Flanders was not part of the historical County of Zeeland, but a part of the County of Flanders initially ruled by the House of Habsburg.
-The region was front line in the Eighty Years' War and was conquered by the Dutch Republic in 1604.
+The region was on the front line in the Eighty Years' War and was conquered by the Dutch Republic in 1604.
 As such, it was the only part of Flanders, which took part in the insurgency, to become part of the new republic.

 Zeelandic Flanders was subsequently ruled directly by the Dutch States General (parliament) as one of the Generality Lands and called Flanders of the States (Staats-Vlaanderen).
 After occupation by the French in 1795, the area accrued to the département of Escaut.
 Before the formation of the United Kingdom of the Netherlands in 1815, Zeelandic Flanders was territory of the Dutch province of North Brabant for a few years, but when the present province Zeeland was formed Zeelandic Flanders became a part of it, even after the 1830 Belgian Revolution that separated the remainder of Dutch Flanders from the Netherlands.

 As of 2010, the population of Zeelandic Flanders was 106,522 with 145 /km2.